Soon be known as the Dublin to Galway Greenway

 In county Meath, the full length of the planned Boyne Greenway runs all the way to Trim, with plans to then connect it up to the Royal Canal at Longwood.
 This could have huge potential for the region.
 By connecting the Boyne and Dublin-Galway Greenways, it will open up the option of off-road cycling routes from the likes of Trim and Navan and the wider Boyne Valley region to either Dublin or Galway.
 Get planning now, because the possibilities will be endless!

-An official launch opening of the Royal Canal Greenway is due to be unveiled by Waterways Ireland soon.
-Check back on this page to stay up to date on the latest news, or follow us on social media.
+Check back on this page to stay up to date on the latest news on the Royal Canal Greenway, or follow us on social media.
 You can also sign up to our mailing list below.